 Personally, I find it kinda hard to narrow down my favorite cookie, although I really do love chocolate chip cookies, pumpkin white chocolate drop cookies, chocolate caramel cookies, just to name a few.
 Sometimes, it’s fun to make sandwich cookies, i.e. chocolate chip mint ice cream cookie sandwiches.

-I think one reason my hubby loves these Oatmeal Raisin Walnut Cookies is the fact that every single bite is loaded with a delicious combination of flavors.
+Every single bite of Oatmeal Raisin Walnut Cookies is loaded with a delicious combination of flavors.

 Now anyone on a gluten-free diet need not worry because these delicious cookies can easily be modified to be gluten-free.
 Simply use certified gluten-free oats and vanilla, and gluten-free flour.
 All of the other ingredients are naturally gluten-free.